Nexdata-AI/548-Hours-Taiwanese-Accent-Mandarin-Spontaneous-Speech-Data/README.md

-# 200-Hours-American-Children-Speech-Data-By-Mobile-Phone
+# 548-Hours-Taiwanese-Accent-Mandarin-Spontaneous-Speech-Data

 ## Description
-The data is recorded by 290 children from the U.S.A, with a balanced male-female ratio.
-The recorded content of the data mainly comes from children's books and textbooks, which are in line with children's language usage habits.
-The recording environment is relatively quiet indoors, the text is manually transferred with high accuracy.
+548 Hours - Taiwanese Accent Mandarin Spontaneous Speech Data, the content covering multiple subjects.
+All the speech audio was manually transcribed into text content; speaker identity, gender, and other attribution are also annotated.
+This dataset can be used for voiceprint recognition model training, corpus construction for machine translation, and algorithm research introduction, etc.

-For more details, please refer to the link: https://www.nexdata.ai/datasets/1197?source=Github
+For more details, please refer to the link: https://www.nexdata.ai/datasets/1295?source=Github

 ## Format
-16kHz, 16bit, uncompressed wav, mono channel
+16kHz, 16bit, mono channel, wav

-## Recording environment
-quiet indoor environment, without echo

-## Recording content (read speech)
-children's books and textbooks

-## Demographics
-around 290 speakers, balance for gender, all children are 5-12 years old

-## Device
+## Data Content
-Android mobile phone, iPhone
+Spontaneous speech data collected from public channels with a colloquial style;
 ## Language
-American English
+Accent Mandarin
+## Annotation
+annotation for the transcription text, speaker identification, gender;
 ## Application scenarios
-speech recognition; voiceprint recognition.
+speech recognition ; caption generation and content review;

-## Accuracy rate
+## Accuracy
-95% of sentence accuracy
+at a Sentence Accuracy Rate (SAR) of being no less than 97%.

 # Licensing Information
 Commercial License